Elbow Method in K-Means Clustering: Definition, Drawbacks, vs. Silhouette Score

 So, in the majority of the real-world data sets, there’s not a clear elbow inflection point to identify the right ‘K’ using the elbow method.
 This makes it easier to find the wrong K.

-Why the Silhouette Method Is Better Than the Elbow Method
+Why the Silhouette Score Can Be Better Than the Elbow Method

-The Silhouette score is a very useful method to find the number of K when the elbow method doesn’t show the elbow point.
+The Silhouette score is a very useful method to find the number of K when the elbow method doesn’t show a clear elbow point.

 The value of the Silhouette score ranges from -1 to 1.
 Following is the interpretation of the Silhouette score.